xuankimtran/docs-1/pages/katalon-studio/docs/git-integration-authentication.md

     Enter the **Passphrase** or leave it empty, then click **Save Private Keys**.
 Enter the file name and click **Save**.
 A new private and a new public key are generated.

-    > * See Github document on [Working with SSH key passphrases](https://help.github.com/en/articles/working-with-ssh-key-passphrases).
+    > * You can read more about passphrases in this GitHub document: [Working with SSH key passphrases](https://help.github.com/en/articles/working-with-ssh-key-passphrases).

-## Add a new SSH key to your account
+## Add a new SSH key to your Git account

 ### In GitHub